hleeldc/jira-ticket-graph/README.md

 Overview of installation procedure
 ========================================

+Prerequisites:

+* Install nodejs if you have done so.
+See below.
+* Install json_reformat which is a part of jajl.
+See below.
+* Install graphviz.

+Setup and execution:

 * Clone and cd to the repository.
-* Install nodejs if you have done so.
 * Run `npm install`.
 * Create `scripts/apiurl.txt` file.
 See below for details.
 * Create `scripts/auth.txt` file.
 See below for details.